The Nasal Cavity

 - Posterior ethmoidal artery

-The ethmoidal arteries are branch of the opthalmic artery.
+The ethmoidal arteries are branch of the ophthalmic artery.
 They descend into the nasal cavity through the cribriform plate

 External carotid branches: